AbhishekG-1plus/GPT-2_Implementation/README.md

 This creates a `train.bin` and `val.bin` in that data directory.
 Now it is time to train your GPT.
 The size of it very much depends on the computational resources of your system:

-**I have a GPU**.
+**I have a GPU, trained it on a 24GB GPU**.
 Great, we can quickly train a baby GPT with the settings provided in the [config/train_shakespeare_char.py](config/train_shakespeare_char.py) config file:

 ```
 $ python train_task3.py config/train_shakespeare_char.py
 ```

-If you peek inside it, you'll see that we're training a GPT with a context size of up to 256 characters, 384 feature channels, and it is a 6-layer Transformer with 6 heads in each layer.
-On one A100 GPU this training run takes about 3 minutes and the best validation loss is 1.4697.
+On one GPU this training run takes about 7 minutes and the best validation loss is 2.66.
 Based on the configuration, the model checkpoints are being written into the `--out_dir` directory `out-shakespeare-char`.
 So once the training finishes we can sample from the best model by pointing the sampling script at this directory:

 ```
 $ python sample.py --out_dir=out-shakespeare-char